Personal Injury

 • Punitive damages for heinous or criminal acts

-Wrongful Death And Survival Damages in NC & SC
+Wrongful Death And Survival Damages in North Carolina & South Carolina

 If a member of your family was killed in a Charlotte, NC or Sumter, SC accident, you might be eligible for compensation through a wrongful death or survival claim.
 Although no amount of money can replace a lost loved one, North Carolina and South Carolina laws allow family members of those killed in accidents to seek compensation from those responsible for their death.